Pont de pierre (Bordeaux): Name and translation

-"Stone bridge" is the usual translation of "Pont de pierre", however the real meaning of the french phrase "pont de pierre" is "masson bridge".
+"Stone bridge" is the usual translation of "Pont de pierre", however the real meaning of the French phrase "pont de pierre" is "masson bridge".
 As a matter of fact, the bridge is built mainly of brick and not stone.

 Overview

 First bridge over the river Garonne at Bordeaux, the Pont de pierre was planned and designed during the First French Empire, under the orders of Napoleon I. As he campaigned in Spain, he needed his troops cross rapidly the river, and the original project envisaged a wood bridge, easier to build.
 Until then, it was necessary to cross the river by boat.

 Due to lack of resources, the construction took place subsequently, during the Bourbon Restoration, from 1819 to 1822.
 During these three years, the builders were faced with many challenges because of the strong current and the high tidal range, 6 m, at that point in the river.
 They used a diving bell borrowed from the British to stabilise the bridge's pillars.

 The bridge has 17 arches (according to the legend the number of letters in the name 'Napoléon Bonaparte').
-On the sides, each pile of bricks is capped by a white medallion that were to receive the cipher of Louis XVIII of France, a double L.
+On the sides, each pile of bricks is capped by a white medallion that were to receive the cipher of Louis XVIII, a double L.

 It was the only bridge in Bordeaux until the completion of the railway bridge Passerelle Eiffel in 1860 and the only road bridge until the construction of pont Saint-Jean (Bordeaux) in 1965.

 The bridge and its tide is an important point in the Itinéraire à Grand Gabarit, the logistic schedule transporting parts for the Airbus A380 production.

 Since 2016, the condition of the bridge makes it now permanently closed to traffic except for pedestrians, cyclists, trams, buses, taxis and emergency vehicles.